 Planning and Administration

 - Responsible for station logs, EAS logs, license renewals, public file technical requirements, etc.

-- May supervise part-time maintenance engineers.
+- May supervise part-time maintenance engineers and student employees.

-Overseeing Installation, Operation and Maintenance of Broadcast Equipment
+Oversee Installation, Operation and Maintenance of Broadcast Equipment

 - Install, maintain, modify, operate and support complex broadcast systems and equipment at a variety of transmission sites and studios.

 - Assist with the installation and maintenance of IT equipment and systems.

-- Provide technical support and functional guidance of administrative/professional employees, including radio operations, on-air, production and news staff and/or direct supervision of support staff, contract engineers, tower clients and outside vendors on an ongoing basis.
+- Provide technical support and functional guidance of administrative/professional employees, including radio operations, on-air, production and news staff and/or direct supervision of support staff, contract engineers, tower clients, and outside vendors on an ongoing basis.

 - Maintain engineering parts inventory and ensure adherence to accepted engineering practices and standards.

 - Bachelor’s Degree in Electrical Engineering or related field or equivalent combination of education and experience.